cx-language/cx/docs/book/hello-world.md

 ## Syntax

-The syntax of C* is mostly similar to the C family of languages, but there are some minor differences intended to make the language slightly easier to read and write:
+The syntax of cx is mostly similar to the C family of languages, but there are some minor differences intended to make the language slightly easier to read and write:

 - Semicolons are optional.